2021 Anaesthetics Curriculum receives GMC approval

 The Royal College of Anaesthetists is pleased that the 2021 Anaesthetics Curriculum has now received approval from the General Medical Council (GMC), and will be implemented on 4 August 2021.

-Those wishing to submit an application to the GMC for a Certificate of Eligibility for Specialist Registration (CESR) for Anaesthetics are required to allocate evidence against the new 2021 Anaesthetics Curriculum from 28 April 2021.
-The CESR guidance on our website will be updated shortly to reflect this.
+Those wishing to submit an application to the GMC for a Certificate of Eligibility for Specialist Registration (CESR) for Anaesthetics, will eventually be required to allocate evidence against the new 2021 Anaesthetics Curriculum, although there is a period of transition when applicants can align their application to either the 2010 or the 2021 curriculum.
+Further CESR guidance can be found on the College website.

 The current CCT curriculum was introduced in 2010 and although there have been detail changes, such as the introduction of Perioperative Medicine, it remains largely unchanged over the last decade.
 Your College has taken this opportunity to act on feedback, including that from the College’s 2017 A report on the welfare, morale and experiences of anaesthetists in training: the need to listen, to simplify the structure of the curriculum and make changes to areas such as assessments and timing of examinations.